So, why Jupiter?

 - Music improves the human condition.

-- Traveling musicians, by-and-large, are not paid enough to do what they do.
+- Traveling musicians, by-and-large, live hard lives on the road, largely because they are not paid enough to do what they do.

 - Experiencing live music in a close, intimate environment is just better, especially when you have the opportunity to actually interact with the performers as people.

 By supporting musicians that we love and presenting them in unique spaces, we have expanded our collection of friends on both sides of the stage beyond what we ever imagined possible.